This Advice was Last Updated 11 hours ago.

 The recurring theme of racism and discrimination are present in this novel.
 While providing commentary about societal structure, ‘The Last Juror’ also provides a thrilling mystery that keep you guessing till the last chapter.

 The novel is divided into three parts ☍.
-The first covers the trial of Danny Padgitt, the second focuses on Willie adjusting to life in Clanton, and the third includes the main events, the murder of the jurors.
+The first covers the trial of Danny Padgitt, the second focuses on Willie adjusting to life in Clanton, and the third includes the main event, the murder of the jurors.
 This book, in some places, feels a bit unrealistic, but it isn’t a significant drawback.

 While some of the best John Grisham books have been legal thrillers, ‘A Painted House’ showcases his versatility as a writer.
 John’s childhood in Arkansas heavily influences this 2001 book.
 It is also his first significant book outside the legal thriller genre.